 You will also find that often, each weight is also referenced by a type like (in the same order): fingering, sock, sport, DK, worsted, chunky, roving, jumbo/roving.

-This helped out a lot to bring the variety of yarns to some system and to know that we are all referring to about same type of yarn.
+This helped out a lot to bring the variety of yarns to some kind of system and to know that we are all referring to about the same type of yarn.

 1 >> Match the yarns by weight

 You can always start by comparing the weight of the yarn you have to the weight of the yarn in the project.
+Yarn weight refers to a weight category each yarn has and it is based primarily on the thickness and the number of wraps around an inch thick rod.
+Yarn weights go from thread to jumbo and everything in between.
 You have to be aware though: the actual thickness of the same sized yarn varies from company to company.